-EXCEPTIONAL PAIRING OF TWO STRONG SWORDS OF THE KING'S HOUSE CHEVAU-LÉGERS, REIGN OF LOUIS XV, FIRST AND SECOND MODELS, Ancient Monarchy.
+EXCEPTIONAL REUNION OF TWO STRONG SWORDS OF THE HOUSEHOLD CAVALRY OF THE KING'S HOUSEHOLD, REIGN OF LOUIS XV, FIRST AND SECOND MODEL, Ancient Monarchy.

 To see all the photographs of these two weapons, you must go to the two dedicated listings.